Social Commerce for Retail Marketers: Focus on Pinterest

 According to Jomfruland, Pinterest’s Q4 2024 revenue jumped 23%, driven largely by shopping-focused features.
 That momentum reinforces its evolving role as both a discovery platform and a measurable driver of commerce.

-Final thought: Pinterest is a partner to your commerce program
+Why is Pinterest a partner to your commerce program?

 Pinterest isn’t a cart.
 It’s a catalyst.